seborama/govcr/README.md

 ## Features

-- Record extensive details about the request, response or error to provide as accurate a playback as possible compared to the live HTTP request.
+- Record extensive details about the request, response or error (network error, timeout, etc) to provide as accurate a playback as possible compared to the live HTTP request.

 - Recordings are JSON files and can be read in an editor.